ronaldbosma/azure-apim-plantuml/README.md

 ### Raw Sprites

 If you prefer to use raw SVG sprites in your PlantUML diagrams, you can include them directly.
 This allows for more flexibility in customizing the appearance of your components.
-Here's the same example from the getting started section that includes an API, two products, and a backend:
+Here's the same example from the getting started section that includes an API, two products and a backend:

 ```
 @startuml Hello World with Sprites